Valle de Abdalajís: VerdialesVerdiales are an important kind of flamenco music. It is a typical music and dance of the Málaga province. Verdiales are a kind of Fandango.

 A Verdiales band is formed by a violin, a guitar, a lot of cymbals and tambourines.

 The village has two verdiales bands.

 There are 3 different Verdiales styles: Comares, Los Montes and Almogía style.
 The village sings Almogía style.

 Extreme sports

-In the village mountains one can practice climbing, paragliding and other extreme sports.
+In the village mountains one can practice climbing and other extreme sports except paragliding, which was claimed to be too dangerous considering the surroundings of the area.

 Economy

 Historically, the region's economy was based on the production and processing of agricultural products (olives, grain, and milk).
 Today, rural tourism is an important industry, but the olives production is the main economic source.